primordialstew/introduction-to-sqlalchemy-2013/handout/source/glossary.rst

     candidate key

-        A relational algebra term referring to an attribute or set of attributes that form a uniquely identifying key for a row.
+        A :term:`relational algebra` term referring to an attribute or set of attributes that form a uniquely identifying key for a row.
 A row may have more than one candidate key, each of which is suitable for use as the primary key of that row.